Difference Between Pig vs Spark

 |Query Speed||Multi Query execution capacity.||Spark SQL query performance is very high with SQL Tuning.|

-The final statement to conclude the comparison between Pig and Spark is that Spark wins in terms of ease of operations, maintenance and productivity whereas Pig lacks in terms of performance scalability and the features, integration with third-party tools and products in the case of a large volume of data sets.
-As both Pig and Spark projects belong to Apache Software Foundation, both Pig and Spark are open source and can be used and integrated with Hadoop environment and can be deployed for data applications based on the amount and volumes of data to be operated upon.
+The final statement to conclude the comparison between Pig and Spark is that Spark wins regarding ease of operations, maintenance, and productivity.
+In contrast, Pig lacks, in terms of performance scalability and features, integration with third-party tools and products in the case of a large volume of data sets.
+As both Pig and Spark projects belong to Apache Software Foundation, both Pig and Spark are open source and can be used and integrated with a Hadoop environment and deployed for data applications based on the amount and volumes of data to be operated upon.

-This has been a guide to Differences Between Pig vs Spark.
-Here we have discussed Pig vs Spark head to head comparison, key difference along with infographics and comparison table.
+This has been a guide to Pig vs Spark.
+Here we have discussed Pig vs Spark head-to-head comparison, key differences, infographics, and comparison table.
 You may also look at the following articles to learn more –

 - 5 Most Important Difference Between Apache Kafka vs Flume